- Release Date: November 8th 2011

 At 849 pages this is the longest book I’ve read since the last Harry Potter came out, so when I first opened this book I told myself I’d have to be ride or die and actually finish this thing.
 I did kind of cramp up at one point and stop reading, but I was able to finish this in 2 and half weeks because the pacing goes so quickly and you want to know if Jake will stop the assassination and what that will mean for the future.
 As a reader, I wanted to spend time in this world.

 I do have one critique.
 I’ve read two of King books and a handful of short stories and I just haven’t found an interesting female character in his writing.
 Most of them securely play the role of Damsel in Distress or get Thrown in Refrigerators.
 His books also seem to have this particular brand of “I’m the nice guy hapless hero” protagonist I mean he has to be on like his 100th white-middle-age-writer-and-or-aspiring-writer-from-the-North.

-If you're looking for a big book to spend some time with and your interested in a twist on history this book is mind-bendy page turner.
+If you’re looking for a big book to spend some time with and you’re interested in a twist on history this book is mind-bendy page-turner.